 By Kacie Bittner, Dana Cloutet, Adam Diaz and Jason Poynter

 IRIS is committed to providing seamless and secure data exchange, making it simple for clients to add the diabetic retinal exam into their existing workflow to help provide better patient care.
-“When my work is done, if I’ve done it correctly, you won’t even know it’s there.”
-Joked Integration Innovator, Adam Diaz when describing the client benefit of integrating IRIS with their EHR.
+“When my work is done, if I’ve done it correctly, you won’t even know it’s there,” joked Integration Innovator, Adam Diaz when describing the client benefit of integrating IRIS with their electronic health record (EHR).

-An EHR integration is the exchange of patient data between a healthcare vendor and a client’s EMR/EHR.
+EHR integrations are the exchange of patient data between a healthcare vendor and a client’s EMR/EHR.
 During the implementation process, one of IRIS’s integrators will conduct cadence calls with the client’s IT team to ensure the integration built and running smoothly for go-live.
-There are six foundational steps to successfully integrating the IRIS platform with a client’s EMR, as identified below by Integrator, Dana Cloutet.
+There are six foundational steps to successfully integrating the IRIS platform with a client’s EHR, as identified below by Integrator, Dana Cloutet.